mother-of-all-self-hosting/ansible-role-focalboard/docs/configuring-focalboard.md

 - [`defaults/main.yml`](../defaults/main.yml) for some variables that you can customize via your `vars.yml` file.
 You can override settings (even those that don't have dedicated playbook variables) using the `focalboard_environment_variables_additional_variables` variable

-See its [environment variables](https://focalboard.app/docs/configuration/#environment-variables) for a complete list of Focalboard's config options that you could put in `focalboard_environment_variables_additional_variables`.

 ## Installing

 After configuring the playbook, run the installation command of your playbook as below: